ParAlg/UFOTree/README.md

 ### Graph Datasets

+The graph datasets are available here: https://zenodo.org/records/17705026.
-Download the graph datasets provided, and store them (or symlink them) in the directory `build/graphs/`.
-The graphs used in our experiments by default are listed as follows, and must have the same names for the artifact to work as is:
+Download the graph datasets provided, extract them, and store them (or symlink them) in the directory `build/graphs/`.
+The graphs used in our experiments by default are listed as follows, and must have the same names in `build/graphs/` for the artifact to function properly as is:

 * RoadUSA_sym.bin
 * enwiki_sym.bin